metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-MAXMIND/share/CONTRIBUTING.md

     $ dzil authordeps --missing | cpanm

-They may also be additional requirements not needed by the dzil build which are needed for tests or other development:
+There may also be additional requirements not needed by the dzil build which are needed for tests or other development:

     $ cpan `dzil listdeps --author --missing`